daren996/PaperReading/MOD/VideoStream/readme.md

 learn action or poses from video clips.

 # Reports

+This is also a research class project of [CSC 2508](https://koudas.github.io/csc2508-fall2019.html): Working on a research project and file a single submission.
+The project will be broken down to three assignments: (1) initial research proposal, (2) Intermediate report, (3) final report and presentation.

 ##  Project Proposal

+Oct 21st, 2019

 - Topic to be addressed and the nature of the problem.
 - State of the art (prior work, what remains unsolved, etc.)